September 17, 2024

 Risk Considerations

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
-Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation, and other risks.
+Stock markets, especially foreign markets, are volatile.
+Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
+Foreign investing has additional risks including those associated with currency fluctuation, political and economic instability, and different accounting standards.
+These risks are heightened in emerging markets.
+Small- and mid-cap stocks are generally more volatile, subject to greater risks and are less liquid than large company stocks.
+Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation and other risks.
 Prices tend to be inversely affected by changes in interest rates.
-Although Treasuries are considered free from credit risk they are subject to other types of risks.
-These risks include interest rate risk, which may cause the underlying value of the bond to fluctuate.
+High yield (junk) bonds have lower credit ratings and are subject to greater risk of default and greater principal risk.

 General Disclosures